|Pencil drawing of T. H. Huxley done by his daughter Marian Collier|

 As the ambience in which all things are contained, Paradox must encompass both the unknown, inexplicable sea as well as our islet of well-ordered and familiar stuff.
 But here's where Huxley provides the inspiration to this perspective.
 It is the inexplicable realm that is fundamental, all-encompassing.
 The explainable 'islet' is little more than an overblown random fluctuation therein.

 The essence of Paradox is unrestricted Chaos.
 I often use the terms interchangeably.
 Our connection to the Chaos is through the vacuum—a restless frothing 'field' of conflicting properties of practically infinite variety which constantly create and destroy themselves and each other.
 As a simple example, it is the 'I am/I am not' declared by the pairs of particles that zip in and out of being in the reference frame in which we exist.

-Physics theory and experiment has shown that what we call a 'vacuum' is far from empty.
+Physics theory and experiment have shown that what we call a 'vacuum' is far from empty.
 It is actually a seething, restless, yet entirely random and indifferent field full of dynamic events and processes.
 From what I understand, the energy density of the tiny bit of this Chaos that can be detected within our limited reference frame is only one part in 10 to the 120th power of all that's out there.
 The Chaos is a potent force indeed.

 A key property of this random indifferent Chaos is that localized, temporary self-organization can occur within it, and that self-organization is not prevented from becoming self-sustaining.

 Paradox has no law but the law that there is no law.
 Indifference has no reason or desire to prevent a self-organizing 'tumor' to grow and expand within its belly.